Your Tel Aviv Itinerary: An Honest Guide

 If you’re with your family, you’re probably going to want to go to bed and prepare for the long (and enriching) Tel Aviv itinerary ahead.
 Cheer up, you’re on holiday!
 If, however, you’re still raring to go, prepare to experience Tel Aviv’s world-renowned nightlife, with its 24-hour parties and banging clubs.
 Barby and Zappa are renowned bars, and you can also find all-night jazz and whatever tickles your fancy in this diverse city.

 Right, no messing around today.
+Head straight out from your gorgeous Plum home and start the day.
 Pack a picnic and eat on the way: the kids want to go to the theme parks.
 With a child?
 Take it them on the river rapids at the Superland theme park in Rishon LeZion.
 Older kids might prefer the adrenaline rush of the Luna Park (maybe don’t tell them about its existence).
 Consider bringing out your inner child at Israel’s largest water park, Yamit 2000.

 Still got that picnic?
 You could set it up at the theme park, but one pleasant alternative would be a trip to one of the city’s green lungs.
 HaYarkon Park is the main event, with its petting zoo, reservoir and far-reaching bike trails.
 Spot the cute little animals in the Tel Aviv Botanical Garden or take in vistas of the sea from the cliffs of the Independence Garden, while you gulp down some falafel and shawarma.

 We have a choice here.
-We can be cultured and check out the Tel Aviv Museum of Art and the Joseph Bau House Museum.
+You can involve a cultured option in your Tel Aviv itinerary and check out the Tel Aviv Museum of Art and the Joseph Bau House Museum.
 You could also find another beach; this time, perhaps a secluded one, such as the Palmachim Beaches and the Bat Yam Beach.
 Plug in some headphones and drown (out) your children.
 As it gets a little cooler, go for a walk through the ancient port city of Jaffa, its narrow alleys meandering between crumbling buildings.

 If you’re as tired doing your Tel Aviv itinerary as we are writing it (take a moment to think about our poor tapping fingers), then you might want to simply grab a McDonald’s.
 That’s ok, I’m not judging you – but do be aware that most of them are kosher, which means: no cheeseburgers.
 And why would you go there, when you’ve got all sorts of Middle Eastern gems serving up shakshouka and couscous.
 The Kitchen Market and the Hatraklin Bistro Meat & Wine are among the fine dining stars.